 Prospective Individual Budget Amount.
 There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.

 Furnish the information specified above.

-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
+Application f for 1915(c) HCBS Waiver: Draft SC.017.07.02 - Jul 01, 2023 Page 104 of 203 Budget Limits by Level of Support.
+Based on an assessment process and/or other factors assigned to funding levels that are limits on the maximum dollar amount of waiver service Furnish the information specified above .
 Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.

-C-5: Home and Community-Based Settings

-Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
-Include:

-- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future. - 2.
-Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.

-Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do not meet requirements at the time of submission.
-Do not duplicate that information here.
+C: Participant Services C-5: Home and Community-Based Settings - esidential and non-residential settings in this waiver comply with federal HCB Settings requires (5) and associated CMS guidance.
+Include: ements at 42 CFR 1.
+Descriptuture. otion of the settings and how they meet federal HCB Settings requirements, at the time of sub- nission and in the - otion of the means by which the state Medicaid agency ascertains that all waiver settings meet ments, at the time of this submission and ongoing. federal HCB Setting ons at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of setting the time of submission.
+Do not duplicate that information here. ngs that do not meet See Attachme nt #2 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) ant-Centered Service Plan Title: ed Service Plan - nsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsiment of the service plan and the qualifications of these individuals (select each that applies): R egistered nurse, licensed to practice in the state L censed practical or vocational nurse, acting within the scope of practice under state law Li censed physician (M.D. or D.O) C ase Manager (qualifications specified in Appendix C-1/C-3) ase Manager (qualifications not specified in Appendix C-1/C-3). necify qualifications: Γ

-See Attachment #2

-State Participant-Centered Service Plan Title:

-Person Centered Service Plan

-a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

-Registered nurse, licensed to practice in the state

-Licensed practical or vocational nurse, acting within the scope of practice under state law

-Licensed physician (M.D. or D.O)

-Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications:

-Social Worker Specify qualifications:

-Specify the individuals and their qualifications:

-b.
-Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+Social Worker Specify qualifications: Other Specify the individuals and their qualifications: Appendi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Serv vice Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
 The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify:

-c.
+Specify: Annondi v D. Participant Cantarad Planning and Sarvice Delivery c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.